 Keep residents informed with the right message, in the right language at the right time during critical events.

-Use multiple opt-in methods to provide residents, visitors and community members with easily sign-up for emergency alerts using their zip code and/or custom keywords.
+Use multiple opt-in methods to provide residents, visitors and community members with easy sign-up for emergency alerts using their zip code and/or custom keywords.

 After seeing the success in state-run agencies, 41 cities, towns health districts and council of governments went to purchase their own municipal Everbridge System for emergency and nonemergency use.
 By using the same system statewide, the State of Connecticut is improving operational efficiencies.